thegworld/gtx-browser/tools/perf/README.md

 # Overview

-This directory contains benchmarks and infrastructure to test Chrome and Chromium and output performance measurements.
+This directory contains benchmarks and infrastructure to test Chrome and GTx Browser and output performance measurements.
 These benchmarks are continuously run on the [perf waterfall](https://ci.chromium.org/p/chrome/g/chrome.perf/console).

 Also, see more information on [how Chrome measures performance](/docs/speed/how_does_chrome_measure_performance.md).